Back in the old days. Tech free home.

 I read an article recently that major silicon valley executives are raising their kids in a tech free home.
 Should we be concerned that the folks creating this tech, are shielding it from their own families?

-An entirely different world built on tech
+An entirely different world built on tech.
+What is a tech free home?

 We have yet to see an entire generation grow up on technology.
 I had my first cell phone in high school.
 Smartphones came out when I was in college.
 The first generation of kids to grow up with disposable technology are teenagers.
 How has having unlimited access to the world and social media effected their adoption to society as we know it?